Macro

 “Can You Hear Me Now?”: How WFH Transformed Labor Markets

 At the onset of the pandemic, working from home became the new reality.
-At a time when more and more employers are reopening their offices and asking their employees to go back to in-person work, we are looking at how remote job postings evolved and how it transformed the labor markets.
+At a time when more and more employers are reopening their offices and asking their employees to go back to in-person work, we are looking at how remote job postings evolved and how it transformed what is workforce planning.

 In early 2020, the share of remote job postings quickly increased during the initial lockdowns.
-More interestingly, however, the trend has since continued upwards —the share of job postings that mention “remote” has increased from 1-2% pre-pandemic to 8-9% today.
+More interestingly, however, the trend has since continued upwards —the share of job postings that mention “remote” has increased from 1-2% pre-pandemic to 8-9% today, Revelio Labs jobs market data shows.

 Share of Remote Job Postings

 But not all job postings are created equal.
-As we track the posted salaries of in-person and remote positions, we see that the difference in average salaries is rising, reflecting that higher paying jobs are more likely to go remote.
+As Revelio Labs tracks the posted salaries of in-person and remote positions, we see that the difference in average salaries is rising, reflecting that higher paying jobs are more likely to go remote.

 Average Salary over Time